 Element Collaborative Principal Department led An agency in a shared arrangement may still choose to have its own CAE.
 The CAE must be appointed from within that agency, in consultation with the shared ARC.
 The CAE will be invited to attend each meeting, unless requested not to do so by the Chair of the ARC.
-J P Administration The establishment of a shared ARC and CAE must be formalised in a Shared Arrangement Agreement.
+J Administration The establishment of a shared ARC and CAE must be formalised in a Shared Arrangement Agreement.
 There is no prescribed format for such an agreement, which should be drawn up to suit the needs of the participating agencies.
 The agreement should identify how participating agencies will share resources and administrative costs and provide the mechanism for the agency heads to commit to the arrangement with the approval of their boards where relevant.
-The Principal Department must establish a Shared Arrangement Agreement with the participating agencies to formalise the arrangements for the Principal Department led ARC and CAE.
-There is no prescribed format for such an agreement.
-This agreement should identify the role of the Principal Department, the responsibilities of the participating agencies and provide the mechanism for the agency heads to commit to the arrangement with the approval of their boards where relevant.
-K Performance Appraisal The agency head of each agency is responsible for ensuring that an annual performance appraisal of the ARC is undertaken and for providing feedback to the Chair.
+The Principal Department meestablish a Shared Arrangement with the establish a Shared Arrangement with the participation agencies to formalise the arrangements for the Princip Department led ARC and CA There is no prescribed format such an agreement.
+This agreement should identify the role of the Principal Department meestablish a Shared Arrangement with the participation agencies to formalise the arrangements for the Principal Department meestablish a Shared Arrangement with the participation agencies to formalise the arrangements for the Principal Department meestablish a Shared Arrangement with the participation agencies to formalise the arrangements for the Principal Department meestablish a Shared Arrangement with the participation agencies to formalise the arrangements for the Princip Department led ARC and CA There is no prescribed format such an agreement.
+This agreement should identify the role of the Principal Department meestablish a Shared Arrangement agencies to formalise the arrangements for the Principal Department for the Principal Department with the participation agencies to formalise the arrangements for the Principal Department led ARC and CA There is no prescribed format such an agreement.
+This agencies to formation agencies and provide the responsibilities of the participating agencies and provide the mechanism for the agency heads to commit to the agency heads to comm K Performance Appraisal The agency head of each agency is responsible for ensuring that an annual performance appraisal of the ARC is undertaken and for providing feedback to the Chair.
 Agencies may collaborate in developing a performance evaluation mechanism.
 The Shared Arrangement Agreement should document the performance appraisal process and who will be responsible for taking appropriate action where necessary.
 Subject to the agreement of all the agency heads in the shared arrangement, a simple consolidated report may be formulated and delivered to agency heads rather than separate reports.
 The Principal Department Head is responsible for annually reviewing the performance of the Principal Department ARC Chair and members.
 In reviewing performance of the members, due consideration should be given to the input of the agency heads of other participating agencies.
 It is the responsibility of the Principal Department Head to provide formal feedback to the Chair of the ARC and to take appropriate action where necessary.
 The Principal Department should ensure that the process is documented in the Shared Arrangement Agreement.

-Element Collaborative Principal Department led L Dispute Resolution All agencies are required to monitor the operation of the agreement, hold one another accountable and establish a dispute resolution process as part of the Shared The Principal Department should ensure that the process for managing disputes is documented in the Shared Arrangement Agreement.
-Arrangement Agreement.
+Element Collaborative Principal Department led L Dispute Resolution All agencies are required to monitor the operation of the agreement, hold one another accountable and establish a dispute resolution process as part of the Shared Arrangement Agreement.
+The Principal Department should ensure that the process for managing disputes is documented in the Shared Arrangement Agreement.